Dentistry

 Porcelain bonding vs veneers pictures

-So it is not a simple choice, you have to take into account the materials and the type of veneer.
+It is not a simple choice; you must consider the materials and the type of veneer.

 MAC Veneers: pressed ceramic, ultra-realistic with multi-hue matching